-NOTE 17 - SUBSEQUENT EVENTS
+NOTE 18 - SUBSEQUENT EVENTS

 In October 2023, the Company repaid \$5.5 million of the outstanding principal balance of the Term Loans in accordance with the excess cash flow sweep provision of the Fifth Amendment to the LGSA.
 The payment represented 80% of the estimated excess cash flow sweep for the quarter ended September 30, 2023.
-The true-up excess cash flow sweep principal payment in the amount of approximately \$1.1 million will be made on or about November 14, 2023.
+The true-up excess cash flow sweep principal payment in the amount of approximately \$1.1 million was made on November 14, 2023.

-Subsequent to September 30, 2023 and through to November 10, 2023, the Company sold, pursuant to the ATM Program, 4,584,131 shares of Common Stock for net proceeds of \$5.3 million.
+Subsequent to September 30, 2023 and through to November 22, 2023, the Company sold, pursuant to the ATM Program,4,584,131 shares of Common Stock for net proceeds of \$5.3 million.